AdobeDocs/advertising.nl-NL/help/integrations/analytics/analytics-data-in-advertising.md

 description: '''[!DNL Analytics] Gegevens in Adobe Advertising"'
 feature: Integration with Adobe Analytics
 exl-id: e11b0617-44e3-4f28-a065-aa9f6cf3eb5d
-source-git-commit: c6ed3277873f5c4a75fc19480b0ec77ab4110d7b
+source-git-commit: b382184072af88273570fc045d0bcebe24ed81fb
 workflow-type: tm+mt
-source-wordcount: '316'
+source-wordcount: '341'
 ht-degree: 0%

 ---

-# [!DNL Analytics] Gegevens in Adobe-reclame
+# [!DNL Analytics] Gegevens in Adobe Advertising

-*Adverteerders met een Adobe Advertising-Adobe Analytics Integration Only*
+*Adverteerders met alleen Adobe Advertising-Adobe Analytics-integratie*

 ## Analysesegmenten

 Alle segmenten gemaakt in [!DNL Analytics] en gepubliceerd aan Experience Cloud.

-Het duurt 24 tot 48 uur om nieuwe segmenten weer te geven in Adobe Advertising.
+Het duurt 24 tot 48 uur om nieuwe segmenten in de Adobe Advertising weer te geven.
 Updates voor bestaande segmenten worden binnen ongeveer acht uur gesynchroniseerd.

 <!-- I added "metric" to some of the links below, even though it looks redundant, because of syntax limitations: If you use [!DNL] or [!UICONTROL] as the sole text of a link (such as [[!UICONTROL Revenue]], the tag is included in the link text (such as "[!UICONTROL Revenue]") when it's published. -->